rishidabre/urll/README.txt

 README
 ------

+Starting with the ability of launching a given URL in a browser instantly from our smartphone, the URLL (URL Listener) utility now provides a few more actions like lock, unlock user session and even shutdown the machine.
+Owing to its extended capabilities and a potential to offer even more, it can very well be called as 'Use Right Love Linux'.

-URLL (URL Listener) allows you to instantly open URLs from your Android smartphone on a Linux system on the same LAN.
+Primarily, URLL allows you to instantly open URLs from your Android smartphone on a Linux system on the same LAN.
 We use the NetTools app on Android as 'netcat' to connect to and send messages on a predefined port of the Linux machine.
 Just as the URL sent from the phone is received by the system, a browser window pops open and you can enjoy a full size view of the same page.

 This is the basic version of URLL and does not employ any kinds of security